ali1234/raspi-teletext/README.md

 "off" commands will have no effect if the state is already on or off, or if the registers are in an unknown state.

-    teletext [-m linemask] [-]
+    teletext [-m even field line mask] [-o odd field line mask] [-]

-Optional linemask argument is a 16 bit mask to create quiet lines in vbi output, first line is LSB, last is MSB.
-For example running "teletext -m 0x003F" will output quiet lines the first 6 vbi lines, and teletext packets on the remaining ten.
+Optional line mask arguments are a 16 bit mask to create quiet lines in vbi output, first line is LSB, last is MSB.
+For example running "teletext -m 0xFFF0 -o 0x0FFF" will output teletext packets on the first four lines of even fields and last four lines of odd fields.
+If only one mask is provided the same value will be used for both fields.

 Running with no arguments will show a demo.
 Running "teletext -" will read packets from stdin and display them.
 You can therefore